R-Rajkumar/GitBlog/stratos/Stratos-4.1.0-M3-UserGuide.md

 ##6.
 Testing Autoscaling

 Autoscaling works based on requests in flight, CPU and Memory usage.

+### Increasing Load Average

 You can stress docker containers using stress tool.
 The given docker image alredy have this tool.

 - ssh to the coreos node which is having containers (see trouble shoot guide at the end)